spring-projects/spring-ai/README.md

 ## Building

 The project targets and build artifacts compatible with Java 17+, but requires a JDK 25+ to build.
-This is enforced by the maven toolchains plugin and a compatible JDK should be automatically located on your machine if it exists, without forcing you to make it the default in the PATH.
-Please refer to the [maven toolchains plugin](https://maven.apache.org/plugins/maven-toolchains-plugin/index.html) if detection does not work as expected.
+This is enforced by the maven enforcer plugin.

 To build with running unit tests